 We talked about what had happened to our mutual friends.
 I had met Jeanne and her husband Josh at a workshop called “Making Marriage Work.”
 Just writing those words gave me a pang in my heart.
 Perhaps the class did work somewhat, as I had stayed married for many years through tribulations that most couples broke apart from.
 And the class did not work for Josh and Jeanne either.

 Six years ago, I was shopping at the market when I heard a voice behind me.
 I was stunned; it was my friend Josh whom I hadn’t seen in seven years.
 I couldn’t believe it.
 He had gone through gastric bypass surgery and lost over 100 pounds; I hardly recognized him.
 He told me that he had gotten divorced and lived in the area.
 I took his business card and a week later I invited him to dinner at our house.
 My husband and I caught up with him over that dinner.
 I felt very sad when he talked about Jeanne.
 I realized that I was hearing only one side of the story.
 As he spoke about the deterioration of their relationship, most of his words flew over my head because it sounded so painful.

 I tried to remember why my husband and I had lost touch with Josh and Jeanne.
 We had been close friends for about 20 years.
 At first, I thought it had to do with the problems I faced with my living children.
 For at least a decade, I was so encompassed with their challenges that there was little time left in my life for friendship.
 Then I remembered that they moved to another state and that truly was the reason.
 But they did end up moving back and I last saw them at my fortieth birthday party, which was a surprise for me.

-We continued talking for a long time, until it was time for both of us to hang up.
+Jeanne and I continued talking for a long time, until it was time for both of us to hang up.
 As I said goodbye, I hoped I would get to see her again soon and catch up more.
-She didn’t live too far away from me.